Scripted/ScriptedClient/README.md

     templates = ScriptedClient::JobTemplate.all
     blog_post = templates.find { |template| template.name == 'Standard Blog Post' }

 Next, assign some values for the Prompts on that JobTemplate.
-Prompts are question/answer pairs that help guide your writer.
+Prompts are question/answer pairs that help guorganization_keye your writer.
 They can be one of five kinds: `string[255]` `string[1024]` `radio` `checkbox` `array`.
 The data type of the `value` that you post will depend on the kind of the Prompt:

 | Kind         | Value Type                    | Has `value_options`? |
 |--------------|-------------------------------|----------------------|